p3l6/blog/_posts/2024/knots.md

 ---
-title: Some knots worth tying
+title: Some Knots Worth Tying
 summary: I describe some knots that I like, and perhaps why you should as well.
 date: 2024-08-29 16:00 -0400
 ---